zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-docker.md

 These configuration options are not required for most use cases, but can be useful in certain scenarios that require mirroring the same ZenML server configuration across multiple container instances (e.g. a Kubernetes deployment with multiple replicas):

-*   **ZENML\_JWT\_SECRET\_KEY**: This is a secret key used to sign JWT tokens used for authentication.
+*   **ZENML\_SERVER\_JWT\_SECRET\_KEY**: This is a secret key used to sign JWT tokens used for authentication.
 If not explicitly set, a random key is generated automatically by the server on startup and stored in the server's global configuration.
 This should be set to a random string with a recommended length of at least 32 characters, e.g.:

     ```python
     from secrets import token_hex